Tata Steel Europe: 2014–2020

 In early 2016 CEO Karl Koehler stood down to be replaced by CTO Hans Fischer.

 In March 2016 The Sunday Post report that a preliminary agreement had been reached between Tata and Liberty House Group on the sale of the Dalzell and Clydesbridge plants.

 At the end of March 2016 the Tata board rejected a turnaround plan for the Port Talbot site, and announced it would seek to sell all (or part) of its UK steel business.
 Its UK steel operations had lost £68 million in the three months to February 2016, from a profit the previous year despite rising demand – a primary factor in the loss was lowered steel prices due to global imports, with Russia, South Korea and particularly China cited as dumping steel.
 Other factors mitigating against profitability included high energy costs (including green taxes), high business rates and oversupply/low demand.
-In addition the UK government had voted against increased tariffs on imported Chinese steel due to its free trade policies, limiting import duties to minimal amounts (around 10%). – the Daily Telegraph reported that the UK Government's failure to back EU attempts to increase anti-dumping measure on imported steel had been the tipping point in Tata's decision to exit the UK steel business.
+In addition the UK government had voted against increased tariffs on imported Chinese steel due to its free trade policies, limiting import duties to minimal amounts (around 10%). – The Daily Telegraph reported that the UK Government's failure to back EU attempts to increase anti-dumping measure on imported steel had been the tipping point in Tata's decision to exit the UK steel business.

-After a successful turnaround of the Long Products division led by Bimlendra Jha, (Executive Chairman Tata's European Long's business) the sale to Greybull Capital for a nominal £1 was agreed on 11 April 2016, with Greybull taking over assets and liabilities of the division.
+After a successful turnaround of the Long Products division led by Bimlendra Jha (executive chairman of Tata's European Long's business), the sale to Greybull Capital for a nominal £1 was agreed on 11 April 2016, with Greybull taking over assets and liabilities of the division.
 On completion of the sale Greybull was to rename the business "British Steel".
 At takeover the division employed approximately 5,000 persons, predominately in the UK.
 The sale was completed end of May 2016.